jeffhowarth/eeprimer/src/01/rasterFoundations.md

 *Input --> method --> output*

-In javascript, you declare ends before means.
+In javascript, you declare ends before means and methods are properties of the input class.
 The syntax is this:

 ```js
 var output = input.method();